felipeetchatz/system-design-and-coding-challenges/challenges/01-url-shortener/design.md

 - Use `click_count` field from database to determine popularity
 - **Popular:** `click_count > 100` → 24 hours TTL
 - **Regular:** `click_count ≤ 100` → 1 hour TTL
-- When caching a URL, check `click_count` from database (or cached value)
+- When caching a URL (cache miss), check `click_count` from database to determine TTL
+- When URL expires from cache and is re-cached, check updated `click_count` to determine new TTL
 - This ensures frequently accessed URLs stay in cache longer, reducing database load
-- URLs start as "regular" and become "popular" as they accumulate clicks
+- URLs start as "regular" and become "popular" as they accumulate clicks (click_count is incremented on each redirect)

 **Redis Architecture:**
 - **Shared service** - All app server instances connect to the same Redis cluster